johnny49r/watt-iz/README.md

   - Embedded I2S Mems microphone with 16 bit, 16KHz sampling rate.
   - High efficiency class D I2S audio amplifier and speaker driver.
 Optimized for 4 ohm 5W miniature speakers.
 ### Display and User Interface
   - 2.8” IPS LCD with modern, high sensitivity capacitive touch screen.
 SPI serial interface up to 40MHz.
 320X240 pixels with 16 bit color (65K colors).
   - Wake button configured to act as a wake-from-deep-sleep trigger or as a general purpose function button.
   - Intelligent programmable full spectrum LED for status and error notification.
 24 bit color depth and 255 levels of brightness.
   - Utilizes the open source LVGL graphics library for event driven UI development.
 Driver supports DMA transfers to enhance performance.
 ### Storage and Data
   - SD-MMC (4-bit mode) SDXC/HC microSD card 32GB.
-  - Employs the FAT32 file system with full compatibility to the LVGL library file functions.
+  - Employs the FAT32 file system with full compatibility with the LVGL library file functions.
-  - Apps and demo programs can be loaded directly from the SD card – no need to download via serial port.
+  - Apps and demo programs can be loaded directly from the SD card – no need to compile/download programs.
 ### Power Management
   - The device is externally powered from a typical 5V AC adapter (phone charger) with a USB-C connector.
 Additionally power can be supplied from the micro-USB connector used for development and debug.
   - Full support for battery operation from a single cell lithium-ion battery, 1000 – 3000 MAh capacity.
 Charging current 900 Ma.
   - The device can operate at full power for a minimum of 4 hours using a 2000 Mah battery.
-  - Battery battery voltage and charging current are monitored by the CPU’s Analog-to-Digital Converter.
+  - Battery voltage and charging current are monitored by the CPU’s Analog-to-Digital Converter.
+State of Charge Calculation.
+  - High efficiency switching regulators provide stable voltage and maximum battery life.
 ### Real Time Clock
   - High accuracy Real Time Clock (RTC) chip with coin cell backup battery for years of continuous timekeeping.
 Allows accurate time preservation across power failure without the need for manual setting or internet time sync after power up.
-  - Real-Time Clock Counts Seconds, Minutes, Hours, Date of the Month, Month, Day of the Week, and Year, with Leap-Year Compensation.
+  - Real-Time Clock Counts Seconds, Minutes, Hours, Day of the Month, Month, Day of the Week, and Year, with Leap-Year Compensation.

 ## Software Demonstrations
 ### Overview